prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

 ## Pipeline Pattern {#pipeline-pattern}

 The pipeline pattern (sometimes called chain-of-responsibility for data) chains a series of processing steps so the output of each stage feeds the next.
-It maps naturally onto ETL — extract, transform, load.
+It maps naturally onto ETL, extract, transform, load.

 ```Python
 from abc import ABC, abstractmethod